blueAngel0802/Growthpilot/README.md

 > Important: This is a self-built demo project, not a real paid client campaign.
 Use it honestly as sample work created to demonstrate your capabilities.

-## Why this project matches the Digi Solutions role

 This project was created around the job description requirements:

 - Website and landing page development